 Students are not to have weapons of any kind at school, including toys.

-We have at least one teacher rostered on at a time for playground supervision and a teacher who backs this person up if help is required, eg first aiding.
+We have two teachers rostered on at a time for playground supervision and a teacher who backs this person up if help is required, eg first aiding.
 After school staff supervise road patrol and children waiting for pick up from after school care facilities.

 Students are not to play contact games including "play fighting".